Andrea Mantegna

 Like other artists of the time, Mantegna experimented with perspective, e.g. by lowering the horizon in order to create a sense of greater monumentality.
-His flinty, metallic landscapes and somewhat stony figures give evidence of a fundamentally sculptural approach to painting.
+His flinty, metallic landscapes, and somewhat stony figures give evidence of a fundamentally sculptural approach to painting.
 He also led a workshop that was the leading producer of prints in Venice before 1500.

 Biography

 Youth and education

-Mantegna was born in Isola di Carturo, Venetian Republic close to Padua (now Italy), second son of a carpenter, Biagio.
-At the age of 11, he became the apprentice of Paduan painter Francesco Squarcione.
+Mantegna was born in Isola di Carturo, close to Padua, in the Venetian Republic.
+He was the second son of a carpenter, Biagio.
+At the age of 11, he became apprenticed to Paduan painter Francesco Squarcione.
 Squarcione, whose original profession was tailoring, appears to have had a remarkable enthusiasm for ancient art, and a faculty for acting.
-Like his famous compatriot Petrarca, Squarcione was an ancient Rome enthusiast: he traveled in Italy, and perhaps also in Greece, collecting antique statues, reliefs, vases, etc., making drawings from them himself, then making available his collection for others to study.
-All the while, he continued undertaking works on commission, to which his pupils, no less than himself, contributed.
+Like his famous compatriot Petrarca, Squarcione was an ancient Rome enthusiast: he traveled in Italy, and perhaps also in Greece, collecting antique statues, reliefs, vases, etc., making his own drawings from them, then making available his collection for others to study.
+All the while, he continued undertaking works on commission, to which his pupils, no less than he, contributed.

 As many as 137 painters and pictorial students passed through Squarcione's school, which had been established around 1440 and which became famous all over Italy.
-Padua attracted artists not only from the Veneto but also from Tuscany, such as Paolo Uccello, Filippo Lippi and Donatello; Mantegna's early career was shaped by impressions of Florentine works.
+Padua attracted artists not only from the Veneto, but also from Tuscany, such as Paolo Uccello, Filippo Lippi, and Donatello.
+Mantegna's early career was shaped by impressions of Florentine works.
 At the time, Mantegna was said to be a favorite pupil of Squarcione, who taught him Latin and instructed him to study fragments of Roman sculpture.
 The master also preferred forced perspective, recollection of which may account for some of Mantegna's later innovations.
 However, at the age of 17, Mantegna left Squarcione's workshop.
 He later claimed that Squarcione had profited from his work without sufficient payment.

 Mantegna's first work, now lost, was an altarpiece for the church of Santa Sofia in 1448.
-The same year he was called, together with Nicolò Pizolo, to work with a large group of painters entrusted with the decoration of the Ovetari Chapel in the transept of the church of the Eremitani.
-It is probable, however, that before this time some of the pupils of Squarcione, including Mantegna, had already begun the series of frescoes in the chapel of S. Cristoforo, in the church of Sant'Agostino degli Eremitani, which are today considered a masterpiece.
-After a series of coincidences, Mantegna finished most of the work alone, though Ansuino, who collaborated with Mantegna in the Ovetari Chapel, brought his style from the Forlì school of painting.
-The now critical Squarcione carped about the earlier works of this series, illustrating the life of St James; he said the figures were like men made of stone, and should have been painted stone color.
+The same year he was called, together with Nicolò Pizolo, to work with a large group of painters entrusted with the decoration of the Ovetari Chapel in the transept of the Sant'Agostino degli Eremitani.
+It is probable, however, that before this time some of the pupils of Squarcione, including Mantegna, had already begun the series of frescoes in the chapel of S. Cristoforo, in the church of the Eremitani, which are today considered a masterpiece.
+After a series of coincidences, Mantegna finished most of the work alone, although Ansuino, who collaborated with Mantegna in the Ovetari Chapel, brought his style from the Forlì school of painting.
+The now critical Squarcione carped about the earlier works of this series, illustrating the life of St. James; he said the figures were like men made of stone, and should have been painted stone color.